linkcd/blog-hexo/source/_posts/Step-by-step-on-Data-lineage-solution-design.md

 - Decentralized
 The ledger network is decentralized, means all participators have the same copy of the data, including Alice and Bob, for example.
 - Built-in authentication
-In order to send data to the ledger, the author has to use his/her private key.
+In order to send data to the ledger, the author must use his/her private key.
 It provides the built-in authentication for identifying who is the author of that data/transaction.

 #### 3.1 Encrypted message within DLT
-As DLT does support built-authentication, it is not need for use asymmetric(public/private) key for identity purpose.
+As DLT does support built-authentication, it is no need for use asymmetric(public/private) key for identity purpose.
 You can still use symmetric key for protecting the message from unauthorized access.
 However, there are some limitations for using DLT as the secured channel.
 The biggest one is the size limitation of the message.
 For example, bitcoin size limitation is 1 MB and ethereum is about similar size.
 For lots of the cases, this limitation is show-stopper.

-Therefor, the hashing solution with DLT is more realizable.
+Therefore, the hashing solution with DLT is more realizable.
 See below.

 #### 3.2 Hashing with DLT
 {% asset_img "Hashing solution with dlt.png" "Hashing solution with dlt" %}